 As a new channel, you won’t want to aim for the highly popular words immediately.
 There’s too much competition for these terms and the chance of ranking highly is extremely small.
-Search for the happy medium.
+Of course, you don't want to target the words that no one is searching either.
+Aim for the happy medium.

 Now that your longlist has become a shortlist, the last step is to search for your keywords in Google.
 The trick, in fact, is that you can best optimise your video with a keyword for which videos are already displayed in Google’s search results.

 This is because Google shows videos only for certain keywords.